-Plagiarism is a matter of serious concern for students and academic institutions.
-Most academic institutions impose high standards of academic integrity and penalties for violations can result in failure of an assignment, failure of a course, and even suspension or expulsion from an institution.
+Plagiarism is a matter of serious concern for students, faculty and academic institutions.
+Most academic institutions impose high standards of academic integrity and penalties for violations can result in a failing grade on an assignment, in a course, and even suspension or expulsion from an institution.
 The UAF Student Code of Conduct defines academic standards expected at the University of Alaska Fairbanks.

 Exactly what plagiarism is and how it can be avoided is often confusing.
 It is possible to plagiarize material unintentionally by incorrectly paraphrasing.
 To avoid this pitfall let's first look at a definition and then link to some examples.